jlevy/simplexng/README.md

 simplexng --help
 ```

-As shown in the logs, it sets up a minimal config file (on macOS and Linux it will be
+On first run, it sets up a minimal config file (on macOS and Linux it will be
-`~/.config/simplexng/settings.yml`), which you can edit if desired.
+`~/.config/simplexng/settings.yml`), which you can edit and will be used on subsequent
+runs.

 * * *